extreal-dev/Extreal.Guide/README.md

 ## Specification

-Tell them the specifications of this feature.
+Tell the specifications of this feature.
-Tell them also the concepts necessary to understand this specification.
+Tell also the concepts necessary to understand the specification.

 ## Architecture